TheInvoker/Duplex-Sandboxed-Iframe-Listener/README.md

 Send data to child:
 ```
-// only sends once its load event runs which only happens when you add it to the DOM
+// only sends once its load event triggers after adding to the DOM
-// iframes is an iframe or an array of iframes
+// iframes is a DSIL iframe or an array of DSIL iframes
 ifl.toChild(iframes, "myevent_forchild", "some data", data => {
 	alert(data);
 });